ungoogled-software/ungoogled-chromium-archlinux/README.md

 ## Building

-You only need to download the PKGBUILD from this repository.
+You only need to clone this repository.
 After that, run this command:

 ```
 makepkg